RedisLabs/redislabs-docs/content/rc/administration/account-team-settings.md

     1. Select the plus sign and press **Scan a barcode**.
     1. Scan the Redis Cloud barcode.

-To log in to the Redis Cloud admin console, you can do MFA either with a text message or the Authenticator app.
+To log in to the Redis Enterprise Cloud admin console, you can do MFA either with a text message or the Authenticator app.
-If you use with the Authenticator app, you must open the Authenticator app and enter the Redis Labs code into the Redis Enterprise Cloud login.
+If you use with the Authenticator app, you must open the Authenticator app to locate the code that lets you sign in to the Redis Enterprise Cloud admin console.

 #### Deactivating MFA